 The reality has turned out differently.

 Reports, data and research from York University, the Toronto District School Board, the EQAO, and the provincial government show that students who take Applied math in grade 9 are less likely to be successful on EQAO tests, less likely to graduate, and less likely to go on to any form of post-secondary education (even though Applied courses are intended to be a pathway to college).
 Just as worryingly, the studies also show a relationship between the percentage of students in Applied courses and neighbourhood income; and that, in the TDSB, black students were twice as likely as white students to be in Applied courses.

 The evidence is unequivocal that education outcomes have a long-term impact on everything from employability and income to health.
 Shifts in streaming in grades 9 and 10 may ensure that more students – particularly students facing disadvantage – are more successful in school.

-People for Education has recommended that the province delay course decisions involving academic and applied courses until later in secondary school.
-We have also recommended a new Equity in Education Grant to fund programs and resources targeted at students whose socio-economic status, ethnicity, or race may put them at greater risk of struggling in school.
+People for Education has recommended that the province let students put of decisions involving academic and applied courses until later in secondary school.
+We have also recommended a new strategy for the learning opportunities grant to fund programs and resources targeted at students whose socio-economic status, ethnicity, or race may put them at greater risk of struggling in school.